The reason most people are in debt is due to credit cards. These little pieces of plastic tempt you with high limits and low payments.

 - The Five Mistake People Make When Getting Out of Debt

 HOW TO END THE CYCLE OF CREDIT CARD DEBT

 UNDERSTAND WHY YOU SHOP

-It is so easy for someone on the outside looking in to tell you to just stop spending.
-However, if it were that simple, you would have stopped long ago, right?
+It is so easy for someone on the outside looking in to tell you to stop spending.
+However, if it were that simple, you would have quit long ago, right?
 Before you can stop spending, you have to know why you are doing it.

 Your reason could be to replace something missing in your life.
 It might be the high you get from spending.
-Your reason is not wrong.
+Your logic is not wrong.
 It is your own.

-Once you understand why you shop, you can then start to work on that, and in turn, your desire to shop as much can slowly fade as well.
-This is one of the first things you must do finally break the cycle of credit card debt.
+Once you understand why you shop, you can then start to work on that, and in turn, your desire to buy as much can slowly fade as well.
+Knowing the reason why is one of the first things you must do finally break the cycle of credit card debt.

 Read more: Why you continue to overspend

 CUT UP THE CARDS